Denis McLoughlin: Boardman Books

 T.V.
 Boardman, Ltd., was but one of many London publishing houses turning out both paperback and hardcover books, pulp magazines, and comics.
 Boardman pioneered British reprinting of American comics.
 During the week of 16 October 1937, the first issue of a Boardman tabloid comic in the traditional British format, Okay Comics Weekly, arrived at newsagents all over England.
 The content was mostly American newspaper strips and the first issue sported a cover strip by Will Eisner.
 Okay lasted only until 26 February 1938, or a total of twenty issues.
 At about this same time, other British publishers experimented with reprinting American comics and imports of the real thing began to land on British shores.
 It rapidly became apparent that a significant British market for American comic books existed.

 However, the British declaration of war on Germany on 3 September 1939, immediately halted the official importation of American comics into the United Kingdom although masses of American comics intended for G.I.s began arriving in 1942.
 Already with a taste for American comics, Thomas Volney Boardman, Sr., made an arrangement with Everett Arnold of Quality Comics to produce British editions of two titles, Feature Comics (#29–33) and Smash Comics (#7–11) all appearing in 1940–1941.
-Because Boardman needed low priced titles to please his primary outlet, Woolworths Group's Department Stores, the British editions reprinted only about half the content of the American originals.
+Because Boardman needed low priced titles to please his primary outlet, Woolworth's Department Stores, the British editions reprinted only about half the content of the American originals.
 To use the rest of the pages, Boardman created two additional corresponding titles in the American style, Super Funnies (#29–33) and Mystery Comics (#7–11).